 Unfortunately, at this time, we cannot do this service remotely it really requires “hands on” the PC as the remote software does not run in the BIOS consequently we cannot access it remotely.

 At the time of writing (Oct 16, 2021) we're NOT recommending upgrading to Window 11.
 There's plenty of bugs and even apps that won't run, printers that need re-installing, the list goes on!
 If you can help it, stay on Windows 10 until the first service pack.

 Please ensure you’re plugged into the video card of your PC and not the motherboard ports.

 did you purchase a Wi-Fi adapter?
 If not you will need one to connect to your wireless router.

-We will come to your house or business if you are within 30 miles of Toronto.
+We will come to your house or business if you are within 30km of Toronto.